Browning Command Ops

 The Command Ops runs on 8 AA batteries.
 If you want the longest, most consistent run-time, we recommend lithium batteries.
 The battery data above is outstanding.
 Low current draws indicate a very efficient camera.

-If this camera were to take 35 day pictures and 35 night pictures every 24 hour period, this camera would last 8.1 months in the field on a set of lithium batteries.
+If this camera were to take 15-day and 15-night videos (10-second videos) every 24 hours, it would last 3.2 months in the field on a set of lithium batteries.
+We consider this to be excellent video battery life.

-The Command Ops is surprisingly vast in both picture and video mode.
-In fact, video trigger speed is outstanding and near the best in class.
+The Command Ops is surprisingly fast in both picture and video mode.
+These are very respectable times.

 The detection range is 50 ft.
 Overall, this is a decently fast detection zone but lacks range.